 With the engine now working, and feeling content that I had seen everything at Allans Cay worth seeing, I decided it was time to leave.
 With my new autopilot, I made this next segment of my journey an overnighter.
 I decided I would head south of New Providence (home of Nassau Harbour) and up the Tongue of the Ocean, which would hopefully result in an early morning arrival at Northwest Channel, which was relatively narrow and I had no desire to face it in the dark.

 I departed Allans at 0800 and arrived at the southwestern tip of New Providence amidst a thunderstorm at dusk.
 There were storms all around, from this point on, at any given moment, for the next 3 days.
 You could waste a lot of time and effort trying to steer around these storms, in the hopes of avoiding that one bolt of lightening that would take out all your electronics, or the high winds that could do other damage in many different ways.
-I decided to stay on my course, and for the first 24 hrs this worked very well for me.
-The distant (and not so distant) storms were essentially stationary, and just happened to not fall on my course line.
+I decided to stay on my course, and

 That first night, I probably managed 2 hours of sleep, motorsailing in light and variable winds.
 I had a little eggtimer that I set in 15 minute increments.
 It worked well.
 I awoke from my last catnap an hour before sunrise, and felt unexpectedly refreshed.
 By 0930, I was a couple of miles from the waypoint for the Northwest Channel, and watched as the harshest, blackest, most violent-looking squall line I had ever witnessed approach from dead ahead.